willjasen/brandonb.tech-website/content/_index.md

 outputs = ["Reveal"]
 +++

-# Nimbi
+## brandonb.tech

-makes developing and managing IT easy and efficient
+making developing and managing IT easy and efficient

+➡️

 ---